Events

 Stanford Alumni Reception at the NAPABA Convention

 Please join fellow Stanford Law School alumni attending the National Asian Pacific American Bar Association Annual Convention for a reception with light refreshments.
-The meeting room will be announced in […]
+The meeting room will be announced in the convention program book and mobile app.
+Local alumni, if you are not attending the NAPABA Convention but would like to attend the reception, you […]

 Diwali Celebration